Uberspace/lab/source/guide_octobercms.rst

 .. tag_list::

-October_ is a free, open-source, self-hosted CMS platform based on the Laravel_ PHP Framework.
+October_ is an open-source, self-hosted CMS platform based on the Laravel_ PHP Framework.
 It is especially known for its simplicity, flexibility and modern design.
+However, the CMS is no longer free software.
+The previous MIT License has been changed to a proprietary EULA on `16 April 2021`_.

 ----